TobikoData/sqlmesh/docs/quick_start.md

 - config.py
     - The file for database configuration.
 Refer to [configs](/concepts/configs).
 - ./models
     - The place for sql and python models.
-Refer to [models](/concepts/models).
+Refer to [models](/concepts/models/overview).
 - ./audits
     - The place for shared audits.
-Refer to [auditing](/guides/audits).
+Refer to [auditing](/concepts/audits).
 - ./tests
     - The place for unit tests.
-Refer to [testing](/guides/tests).
+Refer to [testing](/concepts/tests).
 - ./macros
     - The place for macros.
+Refer to [macros](/concepts/macros).

 ## 2. Plan and apply environments
 ### 2.1 Create a prod environment